What is Prostatitis?

 Prostatitis is an inflammation or swelling of the prostate gland.
-It may be caused by an infection, but sometimes no specific cause is found by the usual diagnostic tests.
-Its main symptoms include:
+It may be caused by an infection, but sometimes the usual diagnostic tests are unable to identify a specific organism.
+This is a problem looking for a solution, especially if the condition is chronic (repeatedly comes back).

 - Pain in the pelvic region (genitals or deeper in the groin) or lower back